 Insurance companies typically offer Plan F with a high-deductible Medicare option.
 This means that your plan will not pay for benefits until you have paid a certain amount toward your deductible.
 Effective January 1, 2022, the annual deductible amount for these three plans is $2,490.

 There are trade-offs for choosing a high-deductible plan over the “regular” option.
 Your monthly premium for Plan F is lower in a high-deductible plan.
 However, this plan still allows you to obtain supplemental insurance coverage, so you can better estimate your yearly healthcare expenses.

 How Much Can I Expect to Pay for a Medicare Plan F?

 The average monthly deductible for Plan F with a traditional plan is about $185.
 Yours could be different if you are older, smoke, or have chronic health conditions.
 Your cost and deductible for Medicare Plan F will depend upon several factors, including how your insurance company determines your initial costs, your health, and your age.
-Another factor is if you choose a high-deductible plan or a traditional plan (a high-deductible plan will have a lower monthly premium.
+Another factor is choosing a high-deductible or traditional plan (a high-deductible plan will have a lower monthly premium).

 Medicare Supplement plans are usually priced based on one of three practices: attained-age, issue-age, or community-rated:

 - Attained-age: This plan is priced based on your current age and will usually increase every year.
 According to Medicare, these plans usually start as the least expensive but can become the highest-priced as you get older.